 Qualification to determine if a person is eligible to become a patient of Good Shepherd Clinic is required for an appointment to be made.

-Must be between the ages of 18 and 64
+Must be adults over the age of 18

 Must live, work or attend school in Dawson County, without insurance and income 200% of the Federal Poverty Level (FPL) or less.

 - Photo ID or Drivers License

 - All medications

 - Audiology Services

 - Mental Health Counseling